Amazon's Jeff Bezos passes CEO role to AWS head Andy Jassy

 On a call with investors, Amazon CFO Brian Olsavsky said the company will have to keep spending to address pandemic demands.
 "Hopefully, the vaccine gets going," he said.

-Discuss: Amazon's Jeff Bezos will pass CEO role to Andy Jassy as company reports record profit
+Discuss: Jeff Bezos will hand CEO role to Andy Jassy; Amazon reports record profit

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.